 - take care not to cut a wart when shaving

-- share towels, flannels, socks or shoes if you have a wart or verruca
+- do not share towels, flannels, socks or shoes if you have a wart or verruca

-- bite your nails or suck fingers with warts on
+- do not bite your nails or suck fingers with warts on

-- walk barefoot in public places if you have a verruca
+- do not walk barefoot in public places if you have a verruca